ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 * Cluster-level Logging
 * Network Plugins

+### How to communicate with the kubernetes control plane?
+Kubernetes provides a command line tool named 'kubectl' for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

+### What is kubectl?
+The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.

 ### What is the biggest challenge in managing individual pods?
 Our workloads run on a container in POD and when POD fails we need to get it back for the workload.
 Managing individual PODS like this will be challenging, kubernets solves this by `workload objects`.